-In 2010, the Annual Action Programme of IfS 'Peace-building Partnership' activities18 has continued and further developed clusters of activities supported in previous years.
+In 2010, the Annual Action Programme of IfS 'Peace-building Partnership' activities has continued and further developed clusters of activities supported in previous years.
 The Programme, which started in April 2010, focused on the following activities:

-i) building the general capacity of non-state actors to respond to crisis situations and facilitating the dialogue between civil society and the EU institutions on peace-building issues;

-ii) co-operating with international organisations, notably from the UN family, on a series of thematic issues (including natural resources and conflict, disaster risk reduction, and Disarmament, De-mobilisation and Re-integration); and iii) working with relevant EU Member State bodies on the training of police and civilian experts to participate in stabilisation missions.
+- i) building the general capacity of non-state actors to respond to crisis situations and facilitating the dialogue between civil society and the EU institutions on peace-building issues; - ii) co-operating with international organisations, notably from the UN family, on a series of thematic issues (including natural resources and conflict, disaster risk reduction, and Disarmament, De-mobilisation and Re-integration); and - iii) working with relevant EU Member State bodies on the training of police and civilian experts to participate in stabilisation missions.

-During the year, implementation of activities funded under previous Annual Action Programmes has continued in thematic areas such as post-conflict and post-disaster needs assessment, improving post-conflict assistance data, mediation and dialogue, and Security
+During the year, implementation of activities funded under previous Annual Action Programmes has continued in thematic areas such as post-conflict and post-disaster needs assessment, improving post-conflict assistance data, mediation and dialogue, and Security e.g. export control of dual-use goods, illicit trafficking, redirection of former weapon scientists, safety and security culture.

-16 Expert Support Facility, drawing on specialists from public or semi-public organisations from throughout the EU.
+Expert Support Facility, drawing on specialists from public or semi-public organisations from throughout the EU.
 Since 2008, experts from about 60 organisations in 17 Member States have carried out over 100 missions.